Kalmai221/FlaskProfilerForked/README.md

 - Multiple Users System
 - Update Checking
 - Error Handing for Developers
-- Less storage taken by the Profiler
+- Less storage taken by the Profiler as less code is used.

 ---

 ## Planned Features

-- More modern UI
+- Improved UI (Next Update)
-- Addition of user access levels
+- Addition of user access levels (Next Update)
+- Creation of a testing website (Coming Soon)
+- Addition of an introduction system (

 ---

-## Screenshots
+## Screenshots (OUTDATED)

 ### Dashboard View
 The dashboard provides a summary of the application’s performance: